teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 ### Enabling shell autocompletion

-To add `helm` autocompletion to your current shell, run:
+To add `helm` autocompletion to your current shell, run the command:

 ```bash
 $ source <(helm completion bash).
 ```

-To add `helm` autocompletion to your profile, so it is automatically loaded in future shells run:
+To add `helm` autocompletion to your profile so it is automatically loaded in future shells, run the command:

 ```bash
 echo "source <(helm completion bash)" >> ~/.bashrc # or ~/.bash_profile